great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_create_a_new_checkpoint.md

 ### 1. Use the CLI to open a Jupyter Notebook for creating a new Checkpoint

-To assist you with creating Checkpoints, our CLI has a convenience method that will open a Jupyter Notebook with all the scaffolding you need to easily configure and save your Checkpoint.
-Simply run the following CLI command from your Data Context:
+To assist you with creating Checkpoints, our <TechnicalTag tag="cli" text="CLI" /> has a convenience method that will open a Jupyter Notebook with all the scaffolding you need to easily configure and save your Checkpoint.
+Simply run the following CLI command from your <TechnicalTag tag="data_context" text="Data Context" />:

 ````console
 great_expectations checkpoint new my_checkpoint